F5, Inc. (FFIV) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-2, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against F5, Inc. ("F5" or the "Company") (NASDAQ: FFIV).
+LOS ANGELES, Jan.
+8, 2026 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against F5, Inc. ("F5" or the "Company") (NASDAQ: FFIV).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN F5 , INC. (FFIV), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE FEBRUARY 17, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR F5 INVESTMENTS, CLICK HERE BEFORE FEBRUARY 17, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?